The Trial of Yury Orlov, 15-18 May 1978 (50.1-1)

 Orlov’s testimony

-In his ‘explanatory’ speech Orlov said that he was in favour of gradual democratic changes in Soviet society, that he had not in any way advocated undermining the system, and that his attitude to the existing order, as to any other State system, was critical.
 This was well known from the letter to Brezhnev with which he had been charged.
-In this letter he did not, as alleged in the indictment, refer to our society as one of slavery and feudalism, but only pointed out a few characteristics of slavery (15-20 million people who were in Stalin’s camps, the tying of peasants to collective farms).
+In this letter he did not, as alleged in the indictment, refer to our society as one of slavery and feudalism, but only pointed out a few characteristics of slavery (15-20 million people who //were in Stalin’s camps [3], the tying of peasants to collective farms).
 Neither did he refer to the Soviet system as a Nazi one; he only compared the imprisonment of dissenters in psychiatric hospitals with the practices of Nazi doctors.
 Orlov asked the court to read out his letter to Brezhnev.

-Referring to the charges in connection with the Plyushch case, Orlov recalled his visit (with Plyushch’s wife) to Professor Snezhnevsky (CCE 36).
+Referring to the charges in connection with the Plyushch case, Orlov recalled his visit (with Plyushch’s wife) to Professor Snezhnevsky (CCE 36.5).
 The latter had said to them: “Surely you don’t think that Plyushch would be better off in a camp than in a hospital?”
 It was precisely for this reason that Orlov had asked that Snezhnevsky be summoned as a witness.
 Orlov reminded the court that Kovalyov and Tverdokhlebov had faced charges in connection with the Plyushch case, long after it had been concluded.
 Later, he said, those who maintained that Orlov’s trial was political and not criminal would also be brought to trial.
 “This is a vicious circle, a circle of lies, from which you will never emerge.”

 Discussing those passages in the indictment referring to MHG documents on the right to emigrate (Nos.
 9 and 11-14) Orlov insisted that No. 5, with which he had not been charged and which cited many facts about the persecution of believers, be included in the evidence.
 Regarding demands to emigrate for political and economic reasons, Orlov stated that he did not, as stated in the indictment, “assign” such intentions to anyone.
 He said: “I was approached by people who told me such things openly.
 What can I say?
 That they want to emigrate ‘because of family circumstances’?”
 Orlov asked that the relevant MHG document, based on the trustworthy evidence of real people (among them V. Pavlov and L. Sery) be read out.
 Judge Lubentsova gave the standard response: “The court is familiar with the contents of this document.”

 As regards the charges of ‘slander’ with reference to conditions in Vladimir Prison and in the camps, Orlov said that members of the Helsinki Group spoke out primarily against torture through cold and hunger.
-He gave details of the food norms and told how Sergiyenko, who was ill with tuberculosis, was placed in a punishment cell; he asked that Sergiyenko’s mother, O.Ya.
-Meshko, be summoned to testify about the conduct of the camp doctors.
+He gave details of the food norms and told how Sergiyenko, who was ill with tuberculosis, was placed in a punishment cell; he asked that Sergiyenko’s mother, Oksana Meshko, be summoned to testify about the conduct of the camp doctors.

 Regarding the charges relating to the newspaper cuttings and the transcript of a Radio Liberty programme which were found during a search of his home, Orlov explained that he had asked journalists he knew to send him cuttings and other materials on problems of human rights.
 “I wish to know how the question of human rights is treated in other countries.”
 He protested against the term ‘criminal’ being applied — with the help of the word ‘contact’ — to his acquaintance with foreign journalists.